 Payment System Integration / POS

-This guide explains how the service is used in real operations, where it tends to perform well, and how to decide whether it belongs in your next execution cycle.
+This guide states how the service is used in day-to-day operations, where it tends to perform well, and how to decide whether it belongs in your next execution cycle.

-Most service failures come from unclear scope, weak handoff rules, or generic implementation.
-The references in this page support a focused model: define the problem, set a clear execution standard, and evaluate results against one decision window.
+Most implementation problems trace back to unclear scope, weak handoff rules, or generic setup.
+The references on this page support a focused model: define the problem, set a clear execution standard, and evaluate results within one decision window.

 Definition

-Payment system integration configures Square-powered online checkout around your actual workflows, including deposits, menus, service packages, and hybrid in-person flows.
+Payment system integration configures Square-powered online checkout around actual workflows, including deposits, menus, service packages, and hybrid in-person flows.

 Current use